minkaotic/front-end-notes/Object-oriented-Javascript.md

     }
   }
   ```
+- To add a property or method to an object literal, simply assign it to the object: `ernie.color = 'black';`

+#### Accessing object properties & methods
 - Object properties can be accessed through either dot notation or bracket notation:

   | ***dot notation***         | ***bracket notation***        |